larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/index.md

 course_id: dm898-25
 ---

+### The Operations Researcher's guide to
+# Parameterized Algorithms

 Welcome to the course DM898 Parameterized Algorithms at IMADA, SDU!

 This course provides the fundamentals of Parameterized Algorithms through the lens of Operations Research.